howtographql/howtographql/content/backend/graphql-js/6-authentication.md

 </Instruction>

 Right now, there's one more minor issue.
 You're accessing a `request` object on the `context`.
-However, when initializing the `context`, you're really only attaching the `prisma` client instance to it - there's no `request` object yet that could be accessed.
+However, when initializing the `context`, you're really only attaching the `prisma` instance to it - there's no `request` object yet that could be accessed.

 <Instruction>